StarLabsLtd/starlite_keyboard_update/README.md

 Replace `/dev/sdX` with the actual device path you found in step 2.

+### 5. Boot from the USB drive:

+Boot from the USB drive via the Boot Manager.
+Once it loads, double-click the icon on the desktop that matches your layout:
+- ISO (UK, DE, FR, ES, ND)
+- ANSI (US)

 ## Important Warnings:

 - Ensure you have selected the correct USB device path, as the `dd` command will erase all data on the selected drive.